When to Match: A Cost-Balancing Principle for Dynamic Markets: Introduction

 However, managing this trade-off is notoriously difficult because the future is unknown.
 The decision to wait is fundamentally a bet that future arrivals will offer matching quality that outweighs the accumulated cost of delay.
 In stable environments with predictable arrival patterns, this might be a calculated risk that can be optimized through standard stochastic control methods.
 But real-world platforms operate under highly non-stationary conditions: demand spikes unpredictably during rainstorms, driver supply fluctuates with traffic conditions, and player logins fluctuate significantly with time of day and promotional events.
 In such volatile environments, the optimal waiting window becomes a moving target that shifts continuously with changing market conditions.
 A static rule that works well on average, such as waiting a fixed two minutes, can be disastrous during a demand surge, leading to exploding queue lengths and system overload.
 Conversely, the same rule can be inefficient during a lull, causing unnecessary delays when immediate matching would be optimal.

 Despite the practical significance of this problem, the existing toolkit for managing it remains divided between two extremes.
 On one side, industry practitioners often rely on ad hoc heuristics, such as fixed time windows (e.g., ``batch every 30 seconds'') or simple queue-length thresholds.
 While operationally simple, these static rules lack theoretical robustness and struggle to adapt to the rapid, non-stationary shifts in demand intensity that characterize real-time platforms.
-When market conditions change, these heuristics require manual recalibration, creating operational overhead and introducing the risk of suboptimal performance during transition periods.
+When market conditions change, these heuristics often require manual retuning, creating operational overhead and introducing the risk of suboptimal performance during transition periods.
 On the other side, the academic literature offers sophisticated dynamic programming and stochastic control models.
 These approaches, while theoretically rigorous, typically depend on strong distributional assumptions (such as known Poisson arrival rates) or require complex state-dependent policies that are computationally brittle in volatile, real-world environments.
-Consequently, there is a distinct lack of a unified framework that combines the operational simplicity of heuristics with the theoretical robustness of advanced online algorithms.
+Consequently, there is a need for timing rules that retain the operational simplicity of heuristics while offering explicit robustness guarantees in settings where arrival forecasts are unreliable.